gpxstudio/gpxstudio.github.io/README.md

 If you think something is missing from the website, please create an issue to discuss it or make a pull request if you can implement it yourself.

-## Ideas for future developments

-* Snap trace on road network (very costly with APIs) or smooth trace
-* Color lines with elevation or speed data

 ## Translation

 The website is translated by volunteers on a collaborative translation platform.